pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.4.3
+* IBL setting were moved in the World panel.
+* Added the rename asset function.
+* Fixed the overlapping faces between assets and ground with the auto thumbnail rendering.
+* Added "move asset" function to move the active asset to another category.
+Also works if the category is in another library.
+---
 v2.4.2
 * Fixed the bug for asset export with "Thumb" option enabled that display the asset in duplicate in the preview with the "replace" option activated.